amo-tech-ai/fashionos100/docs/58-task-06-ai-infrastructure.md

 - [ ] Function deploys via `supabase functions deploy`.
 - [ ] `curl` request to function returns Gemini output.
 - [ ] Frontend `polishBrief` call works with a mock string.
+- [ ] API Key is NOT present in any frontend file.